If you’re facing the conundrum of having to decide between conduction vs convection vapes, you’re not alone.

 Conduction vs Convection Vapes: How to Decide?

 For example, if you regularly use dry herbs, you might like convection vapes more as they can limit the chances of inhaling toxic smoke.
 However, if you only find yourself vaping weed with friends and hardly on your own, conduction vapes are probably a wiser choice.
+Check this guide to learn more about dab pens and vape pens and which is a better choice for vaping concentrates or weed.

 And if you find that vaping is your thing, you can work your way up!
 Climbing the good ol’ ladder.